 - Cook till potatoes easily break apart and add more water to form a desired consistency of gravy.
 Taste the curry and add more salt if needed and squeeze some lemon juice as desired

-- Garnish with fresh coriander and serve hot with basmati rice, roti or dalo and fresh salad
+- Garnish with fresh coriander and the ghee, serve hot with basmati rice, roti or dalo and fresh salad